thomasread99/linux_pam_nfc/README.md

 Prerequesites for this project are:
 * libnfc installed on your system (see NFC application setup for details)
 * A physical NFC card reader and tags
+* Create an empty file called pam_nfc.conf in /etc/

 ## Usage
 To use the program, clone the repository, and run: